 The code has been supplemented with response functions for the CESRTA time-resolving electron detectors.
 As a function of incident angle and energy, a fraction of the macroparticle charge hitting the wall in the region of the detector contributes to the modeled signal.
 The remaining charge generates secondary electrons.
 The modeled signal in each time slice thus carries a statistical error associated with the number of contributing macroparticles.
-The model employed to describe the 10- and 20bunch trains discussed here generated 4×10^3 macroparticles during the passage of each bunch, each macroparticle carrying thousands of electron charges.
+The model employed to describe the 10- and 20bunch trains discussed here generated $4 \times 10^3$ macroparticles during the passage of each bunch, each macroparticle carrying thousands of electron charges.
 The development of the cloud is calculated in 100 time slices during the passage of the 1-cm long bunch, and in 400 time slices between bunch passages.
 The electric fields due to the cloud space charge and the beam bunch were calculated eleven times both during and between the bunch passages.
 The amplitude of the modeled signal was very sensitive to the assumed secondary emission yield, increasing by an order of magnitude as the peak secondary yield was increased from 1.4 to 1.9.
-The measured signal amplitude was reproduced with values for the peak secondary yield and elastic yield [11] of 1.4 and 0.5, respectively.
+The measured signal amplitude was reproduced with values for the peak secondary yield and elastic yield [13] of 1.4 and 0.5, respectively.

-Figure 5 a) shows the resulting modeled electron cloud density averaged over the volume of the circular, 1-mlong, vacuum chamber for the case of two 10-bunch trains of positrons with bunch population 1.3×10^{11} .
-The density reaches 2.7×10^{12} following the first train and falls to 1.4×10^{11} after a few hundred nanoseconds.
+Figure 6 a) shows the resulting modeled electron cloud density averaged over the volume of the circular, 1-m-long, vacuum chamber for the case of two 10-bunch trains of positrons with bunch population $1.3 \times 10^{11}$ .
+The density reaches $2.7 \times 10^{12}$ m-3 following the first train and falls to $1.4 \times 10^{11}$ m-3 after a few hundred nanoseconds.
 This residual cloud is trapped until the bunch train returns.
-The transverse distribution of the trapped cloud is shown in Fig. 5 b) at a time immediately preceding the return of the train.
-The mirroring electrons are concentrated in four quadrants near the beam outside of a central depletion zone of 2 cm radius and in the horizontal plane close to the vacuum chamber walls.
-The median energy of the trapped electrons was found to be about 50 eV.
-It is notable that since no electrons survive in the di-
+Figure 6 b) shows the model result for the field-free region equipped with shielded pickup detectors under the same beam conditions.